liveusr/CarND-Behavioral-Cloning-P3/writeup.md

 </p>

 <p align="justify">
 As LeNet was not proving good, I decided to try new architecture - <a href="http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf">Nvidia CNN Architecture</a>.
-The paper about this Nvidia CNN Architecture is also saved in "writeup_data" folder just for reference.This model consists of 5 convolutional layers and 3 fully connected layers.
+The paper about this Nvidia CNN Architecture is also saved in "writeup_data" folder just for reference.
+This model consists of 5 convolutional layers and 3 fully connected layers.
 Convolutional layers perform feature extraction and fully connected layers then derive the steering angle.
 LeNet is a classification network whereas Nvidia CNN is a regression network.
 Final model looks like this:
 </p>

 | Layer                    | Description                           |